lkro13/B5300-reverse-engineering/docs/2-unpacking-firmware.md

 ------------------------------------------------------------------
 ```

+> note that this output is from the original creator, my version have slight variation on the output
+>
+> Also as Im quite not familiar with linux scripts you have to unmount any loop drive beforehand if you have any mounted

 If all goes well, the unpacked contents of the dump will appear in a new `extracted/` folder and should look something like this:

 ```bash
 ├── 1.img      # operating system
 ├── fat.img    # user save data